c3g/GenPipes_Docs/docs/source/faq/faq_general.rst

 Where do I find tips on troubleshooting GenPipes runtime and usage issues?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-See :ref:`Troubleshooting GenPipes Usage issues<docs_troubleshooting_rt_issues>` section of GenPipes Getting Started Guide for details.
+See :ref:`Troubleshooting GenPipes Usage issues<docs_troubleshooting_rt_issues>` section of GenPipes Get Started Guide for details.

 For new developers, are there any GenPipes development and troubleshooting tips?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++